opentoonz/opentoonz_docs/source/editing_animation_levels.rst

     2. Set values for the Width and Height of the Level Strip Frames.

-    3. Restart Toonz to make the changes effective.
+    3. Restart OpenToonz to make the changes effective.

 .. _editing_level_frames: